stat184-sec2/mrhwlab/README.md

 ## git branches

 Branches are a useful part of git, especially when collaborating on a team.
-A typical workflow is to create a branch, add a new feature to your code, test it, commit the branch, and then merge it onto the main branch.
+A typical workflow is to create a branch, add a new feature to your code, test it, commit the branch, and then merge it onto the master branch.
 To learn about branching, the linked book at the start of this section is a good place to start.

 # Proper/Improper uses of github